allada/RustyTradeEngine/README.md

 ## Status
 Currently the project is in the `proof` stage.
-I would not recommend to use this code in production unless you are prepared to put a lot of work into it, however this project would be a great starting point if your project overlaps.
+I would not recommend using this code in production unless you are prepared to put a lot of work into it.
+However, this project would be a great starting point if your project overlaps.

 ## Install / Setup